Overview

 To be eligible for funding, projects must:

-• focus on either the rehabilitation and repair, reconstruction, or expansion of water infrastructure
+• undertake the development, rehabilitation and repair, reconstruction, or expansion of water infrastructure

 • be stand-alone or a component of a larger project